 Recall that in the lesson about electric charge an atom is made of protons and neutrons called nucleus.

 The nucleus is then surrounded by electrons.
-The model of two atoms are shown above.
+The model of two atoms are shown below.
 You need trillions and trillions and some more trillions of atoms to form a material.

 When atoms come together to form a material, some of the

 outermost electrons or so most loosely held electrons are not attached

 to individual atoms.
 Therefore they can move freely as they wish.

 Materials where electrons are free to wander about are called good conductors.
 The mobile electrons are called conduction electrons.

 When we say free to move we mean by that that the electron can move around in the same atom or jump to other atoms and move around.